Famous Painters – Hand-Painted Reproductions

 24- Jean-Michel Basquiat (1960–1988)

-Prodigy of New York neo-expressionism, he fused graffiti, poetry, and social criticism into a raw and electric painting.
+A prodigy of New York neo-expressionism, he fused graffiti, poetry, and social critique into a raw and electric painting.

 No collection